itsCheithanya/Kubernetes-roadmap/README.md

 round-robin the order of records.
 This is no substitute for more purpose-built load balancing.
 # DAY-7
+#  what makes containers possible
+kernel provides a feature to run process's in isolation or a sandbox environment and this feature is the namespaces.

+# namespace
+- namespace gives the process isolation from other processes that are running on the same host,that is a set of processes is running in a sandbox isolated environment that's the PID namespace.

+Then there are a bunch of other namespaces which make it look like and feel like a virtual environment just like running a VM and that's what isolates one container from another one or one process rather from another one.
+In a sandbox environment there is a file system namespace so, each container can have its own operating system, other file systems are each container can have its own network

 # OverlayFS
 - overlayFS is a union mount filesystem implemenatation for Linux
 - Union mount is a combination of multiple directories into one that appears to contain their combined contents.